fharris/curiositymonolith/automatic-deployment.md

 kubectl installed and pointing to the cluster

 git

-jq installed
+jq

-MySQL client installed
+MySQL client

+docker